-- 5.3i The school is more aware and vigilant in addressing this safeguarding concern.
-We refer to the recent guidance Sexual violence and sexual harassment between children in schools and colleges - 5.3ii The school will create a culture where sexual harassment including online sexual abuse is not tolerated.
+5.3i The school is more aware and vigilant in addressing this safeguarding concern.
+We refer to the recent guidance Sexual violence and sexual harassment between children in schools and colleges

+5.3ii The school will create a culture where sexual violence and sexual harassment including online sexual abuse is not tolerated.
 The school will ensure this is a whole school approach assuming that sexual abuse is, to some extent, happening in the school.
 This will allow to identify issues and intervene early to better protect the children.
-Further specific details can be found in Appendix 2.
+We will refer to Part Five of Keeping Children Safe in Education 2022 and the LSCP policy, 'Child-on-child Sexual Harassment, Sexual Abuse and Sexually Harmful behaviours.'
+Further specific details of this type of abuse can be found in Appendix 2.